+\begin{corollary} Suppose that $f \in F_2$, then there is a $\sigma \in \Sigma(f)$ that yields both a consumer surplus and a producer surplus higher than those obtained through uniform pricing. \end{corollary}

-Figure \ref{fig:triangle} illustrates Corollary \ref{corollary:corollary5}, and might serve to argue why a policy that allows access to the databases identified by Theorem \ref{theorem:theorem2} is not only worst-case optimal but also a desirable one to implement.
-The figure shows the surplus triangle derived by \cite{bergemann2015limits}.
-That is, all combinations of producer and consumer surplus that can result from third-degree price discrimination.
+Corollary~\ref{coro:surplus-triangle} follows from the proof of the if part of Theorem~\ref{theorem:characterization-UD}.
+Figure~\ref{fig:surplus-triangle} illustrates Corollary~\ref{coro:surplus-triangle}.
+The figure shows the surplus triangle derived by \citet{bergemann2015limits}.
+That is, all combinations of producer and consumer surplus that result from third-degree price discrimination.
 The point $(\pi^*,u^*)$ corresponds to the producer and consumer surplus achieved with uniform pricing.
-The shaded region in blue represents the set of market outcomes that Pareto dominate uniform pricing, leading to increases in both producer and consumer surplus.
-The databases characterized by Theorem \ref{theorem:theorem2} always achieve a combination of producer and consumer surplus inside the blue region.
-Furthermore, for some feasible joint distribution of valuations and labels, they achieve the interior of the blue region.
+The shaded area in blue represents the market outcomes, achievable with third-degree price discrimination, that lead to increases in producer and consumer surplus.
+The covariates characterized by Theorem~\ref{theorem:characterization-UD} always achieve a point inside this blue region.
+Furthermore, for some feasible segmentation, they achieve the interior of the blue area.